Starter is public. Project HQ is gated.

 Early access

 You're on the list.
-We'll be in touch when the next layer is ready.
+We'll be in touch when the next release is ready.